-That means fighting for butter not guns, housing not battleships, hospitals not atombombs, democratic liberties not loyalty oaths and thought - control.
+That means fighting for butter not guns, housing not battleships, hospitals atombombs, democratic liberties not loyalty eaths and thought - control.
 It means bringing our boys home from Korea.
 It requires the seating of China-the great new Asian Republic, of freedom and peace-in the UN instead of disfranchising 475 million colored Chinese as 9 million Negroes have been disfranchised in the South.
-It means outlawing the atombomb-and using the money now being squandered in searching for a terrifying hydrogen bomb, to conquer cancer, arthritis, rheumatic fever, heart disease and all the other fatal ills which are killing the workers, the poor and all other victims of capitalism.
+It means outlawing the atombomb-and using the money now being squandered in searching for a terrifying hydrogen bomb, to conquer cancer, arthritis, rheumatic fever, heart disease and all the other fatal ills which are killing the workers, the poor and all other victims of capitalism,

-The war program is not only a threat to the existence of every one of us.
-The very drive toward war is the greatest menace to the democratic rights of the Negro people.
+The war program is not only threat to the existence of drive toward war is the greatest menace to the democratic rights of the Negro people.